-Since starting in Fall 2021 we have gained and maintained partnerships with high school districts, high schools and community entities.
+The Dual Enrollment Program launched in the Fall of 2021 at Canada College.
+We currently have ten dual enrollment classes (eight CCAP and two ISA classes).
+Most of the classes that are offered have at least 15 students enrolled.
+Since starting Fall 2021, we have gained and maintained partnerships with high school districts, high schools, and community entities.
 We have created an informative website, handbook, onboarding workshops, and concurrent enrollment information sessions.
-We host several field trips each semester to introduce our students to our college campus culture.
-Our field trips consist of presentations from several college programs, breakfast and/or lunch, a workshop, and a campus tour led by our outreach ambassadors.

-We have completed 23 onboarding sessions in Summer 2022 and 11 sessions in Fall 2022.
-We have hosted eight concurrent enrollment information sessions since Summer 2022 and one concurrent orientation
+We hosted several field trips each semester to introduce our students to our college campus culture.
+We have completed 23 onboarding sessions in the Summer of 2022 and 11 sessions in the Fall of 2022.
+We have hosted eight concurrent enrollment information sessions since the Summer of 2022 and one concurrent orientation.